Eliot Bailen, cello, artistic director, co-founder

 Michael Roth, violin, is a native of Scarsdale, NY and received his early musical training with Frances Magnes at the Hoff-Barthelson Music School.
 He attended Oberlin College and Conservatory, continuing his studies with Marilyn McDonald.
 At Oberlin, he won the Kaufman Prize for violin and First Prize in the Ohio String Teacher's Association Competition.
 He completed his Master of Music degree at the University of Massachusetts where he worked with the distinguished American violinist and pedagogue Charles Treger and was a recipient of the Julian Olevsky Award.

 As principal harpist of the Saint Louis Symphony, Miss Shames performed, recorded and toured under the direction of Leonard Slatkin.
-She has also been principal of the Chamber Orchestra of Europe, under the baton of Claudio Abbado, Mostly Mozart Orchestra, The Orchestra of St. Luke's Chamber Ensemble, and the American Symphony Orchestra.
-She enjoys a busy schedule of performances, recordings and tours as the harpist of the acclaimed Orpheus Chamber Orchestra and of late, has been the acting principal harpist of the New Jersey Symphony.
+She has also been principal of the Chamber Orchestra of Europe, under the baton of Claudio Abbado, Mostly Mozart Orchestra, The Orchestra of St. Luke's, and the American Symphony Orchestra.
+She currently enjoys a busy schedule of performances, recordings and tours as the harpist of the acclaimed Orpheus Chamber Orchestra and of late, has been the acting principal harpist of the New Jersey Symphony.

-Jo-Ann Sternberg, clarinet, leads a diverse musical life in New York as a chamber musician, orchestral player, teacher, and interpreter of new music.
-A member of Sequitur, The Knights, Wind Soloists of New York, the Richardson Chamber Players and the Riverside Symphony, she also regularly performs and tours with Orpheus Chamber Orchestra, the American Composers Orchestra, the American Symphony, the Knights, the Chamber Music Society of Lincoln Center and Musicians from Marlboro.
-After receiving a B.A. in English from Tufts University and a B.M. in Clarinet Performance from the New England Conservatory as a student of Peter Hadcock, Ms. Sternberg continued her studies at Yale University with David Shifrin and at The Juilliard School with Charles Neidich.
+Jo-Ann Sternberg, clarinet, leads a diverse musical life in the New York area as a chamber musician, orchestral player, music educator, and interpreter of new music.
+A member of Sequitur, Wind Soloists of New York, the Richardson Chamber Players and the Riverside Symphony, she also regularly performs and tours with Orpheus Chamber Orchestra, the American Composers Orchestra, the American Symphony, the Knights, the Chamber Music Society of Lincoln Center, and Musicians from Marlboro.
+Following her undergraduate years in the combined Tufts University/New England Conservatory dual degree program, Ms. Sternberg continued her studies at Yale University with David Shifrin and at The Juilliard School with Charles Neidich.
 Currently, Ms. Sternberg maintains active teaching studios at home and at Princeton University; serves as an advisor for New England Conservatory's Entrepreneurial Musicianship Program; and coaches chamber ensembles for the New York Youth Symphony.
 In the summer months, she serves as founder and artistic director of The Maine Chamber Music Seminar; teaches and performs at the Chamber Music Conference & Composers' Forum of the East at Bennington College; and participates in numerous performance residences throughout greater New England.
 Ms. Sternberg resides in Manhattan with her husband and two children.

 Peter Weitzner, double bass, a graduate of the Juilliard School, has performed with Solisti New York, the Jupiter Symphony, EOS Ensemble, SONYC, Philharmonia Virtuosi, Stamford Symphony, Musicians Accord, and the New Jersey Symphony.
 As soloist, he has appeared with the Baltimore Symphony and performed the New York premiere of Sheila Silver's Chant for bass and piano.
 Mr. Weitzner has been a frequent participant at international music festivals including Mostly Mozart, OK Mozart, Cape May, Festival of the Hamptons, Bratislava Music Festival, and the Bruckner Festival in Linz, Austria.